chalameg/ClientMigrationTool/README.md

 A simple full-stack app that helps migrate clients from a legacy system to a new one.
 Built with Spring Boot and Vue.js to demonstrate clean architecture and modern development practices.

-## What's This About?

-This is a take-home assignment that shows how to build a well-structured migration tool.
 The backend is a Spring Boot API with in-memory storage, and the frontend is a Vue.js app with Vuetify for a clean UI.
 No databases or complex setup required—just clone and run.

 ## Tech Stack